-2018 was a year full of experiences, changes, growth and broadening of my horizon.
+2018 was a year full of experiences, changes, growth, and broadening of my horizon.
 At the end of the year, I needed a holiday that would enable me to process all these impressions and let them pass in review.
-Snowshoeing in Switzerland was just the thing!
+Hiking on snowshoes in Switzerland was just the thing!
 Four unforgettable days in Val Müstair with a perfect mixture of physical activity and relaxation.

 Even the journey by car over the Fernpass (a mountain pass) was a great experience!
 From Germany we crossed the border to Austria.
 Then along many serpentines and through endless tunnels to Italy.
 The rock faces, which often piled up to the right and left of the road, were almost breath-taking.
 Finally, we also crossed the border into Switzerland and after six hours drive, we were in our hotel.